togaritogarikun/setting/README.md

     % ./MDEsetting.sh

 ## Appendix: oGsetting.sh
-If you would like to download ONLY gnuplot, please use oGsetting.sh, not MDEsetting.sh.
+If you would like to install ONLY gnuplot, please use oGsetting.sh, not MDEsetting.sh.
-When you download gnuplot using this shell script (oGsetting.sh), please be carefull that lua you have downloaded will be uninstalled if it exists.

 #### Prerequisites
-- git
+- curl
 - homebrew
-- curl

 #### Installation
 Please enter the following command on the terminal of your mac: